10 Awesome Tips How To Encourage and Expose Kids to Music

 15. Concerto In D Minor For 2 Violins: 2nd Movement – Bach

 16. Stargazer – Hawes

 6. Buy your child with complete sets of musical instruments, from plastics to wooden material.

 8. The best time to enroll your child to a music school for kids is from five years old onwards.
-Suzuki style is of the piano lessons I currently apply to my child.
-Do advance research how to engage your child and what method to expose him/her.
+Suzuki style is one of the piano lessons I currently apply to my child.
+Do advance research on how to engage your child and what method to expose him/her.

 9. Have them watch stage musicals and theater plays.
 Let them watch home DVDs of The Sound of Music, Mama Mia, Amadeus, Les Miserables musical, and the likes.

 10. Singing, dancing and modulating with your child, it’s the best way to spend bonding and learning.
 Show your highest pitch and sing with your heart and lungs literally.
 Sing with passion, hand gestures, body movement and even dilated eyes.:) Children love to mimic, their observation will lead to something great, let them belt out the latest tune and compliment your child’s effort to boost their confidence.

 These tips are a few of the things I’ve done and applied to my child, these may also work for your child.
 Have something to share?
 Comment down with your awesome tips, let’s add it up!

 Credits: Music playlist from Classic FM

 Write us at deiville.com(at)gmail(dot)com for tips on digital branding, entrepreneurship, consumerism, parenting, health talk, women talk, Pinoy travels and Manila lifestyle.